 - Anticoagulants – Triamcinolone can decrease the effectiveness of anticoagulant medications, increasing the risk of blood clots.

-- Vaccines – Triamcinolone can decrease the effectiveness of vaccines, so it is generally recommended to avoid live vaccines while taking this medication.
+- Vaccines – Triamcinolone can decrease the effectiveness of vaccines, so it is best to avoid live vaccines while taking this medication.

 - Diabetes medications – Triamcinolone can increase blood sugar levels, which can affect the effectiveness of diabetes medications.